mircealungu/mircea/drafts/programming is not going anywhere.md

+# Will Prompt-Engineering Replace Software Engineering?
+Anytime soon?
+Or ever?

 Alternative subtitles:

 - "Why prompting-LLMs will not render PLs obsolete?" -- This would also be a *positive* framing for the paper